-Taking all of the above factors into consideration, we have adopted a valuation assumption of \$95,000 for ARPD & Other claims in mid 2017/18 money terms.
-This assumption represents a decrease of 10% in inflation-adjusted terms from our previous assumption.
+Taking all of the above factors into consideration, we have adopted a valuation assumption of \$100,000 for ARPD & Other claims in mid 2018/19 money terms.
+This assumption represents no change in inflation-adjusted terms from our previous assumption.